 Message from Park Manager, Mark Spurrier

 Volunteers are a critical aspect of the daily operation of both Cunningham Falls and Gambrill State Parks.
 Whether you desire to serve as a camp host, member of a trail maintenance crew, as a volunteer ranger, to help out at a special event, or as a supportive member and advocate through our Friends of Cunningham Falls and Gambrill State Parks, there’s a role tailored to your time and talents.
 You might even have a skill that we didn’t know we needed until you took the initiative to share it with us!
-I invite you to contact our Volunteer Coordinator, Alicia Norris, via the park office or through e-mail at email@example.com to request a volunteer application and talk about opportunities to serve your natural resources, your neighbors and yourselves.
+I invite you to contact our Volunteer Coordinator, Travis Watts, via the park office or through e-mail at email@example.com to request a volunteer application and talk about opportunities to serve your natural resources, your neighbors and yourselves.
 Your contribution is priceless.

 Like working closely with animals?

 Fascinated by reptiles and birds of prey?
 Then volunteering to assist with our Scales and Tales program might be just the opportunity you were looking for!
 You'll assist in the care -- mostly feeding and cleaning -- of our non-releasable raptors and reptiles, and may earn the privilege of helping with health checks and programs.